nathandearth/2dCutoutMasks/README.md

 *2d Cutout Masks* uses images' alpha channel to cut out pixels.
 Full alpha range is supported, and you can make them in any shape or size you want.
 Make sure your image's "Alpha Source" settings are properly set, in the inspector.

 ### Materials
 In Unity, create a new material.
 In the "Shader" dropdown menu, of the inspector, chose CutoutMasks/Cutout.
-Adjust the options according to your needs, then drag the material to the sprites you want cut out.
+Adjust the options according to your needs, then drag the material to the sprites you want to cut out.

 #### Material Options
 - Invert, switches between cutting out everything inside the mask, or outside the mask.